VictorFrancheto/Monty_Hall_Problem/README.md

-# Monty Hall Problem: A Probability Paradox
+# Monty Hall Problem

 <p align="center">
   <img src="https://github.com/VictorFrancheto/Problem/blob/main/image_problem.JPG" >
 </p>

-The **Monty Hall problem** is a probability paradox based on a TV show.
+The **Monty Hall problem** is a probability problem based on a TV show.
 The scenario is as follows:

 1. There are three doors.
 Behind one door is a prize (like a car), and behind the other two are "zonks" (e.g., goats).
 2. The participant chooses one door.